Interpolating with generalized Assouad dimensions

-We recall some basic properties of $f$, a proof for which can be found in \cite{an1972}. \begin{proposition} Let $f$ be the probability generating function of a non-negative integer valued random variable $X$ such that $\E(X)>0$.
+We recall some basic properties of $f$, a proof for which can be found in \cite{zbl:0259.60002}. \begin{proposition} Let $f$ be the probability generating function of a non-negative integer valued random variable $X$ such that $\E(X)>0$.
 Then: \begin{enumerate}[nl,r] \item $f$ is smooth, convex, and strictly increasing on $[0,\infty)$.
-It is strictly convex if and only if there exists $n\geq 2$ such that $\Prob\left\{ X=n \right\}>0$ (the non-trivial case). \item $f(0) = \theta_0$ and $f(1) = 1$. \item The expectation of $X$ is $m\coloneqq\E(X) = f'(1)$. \item If $m=\E(X)>1$ (the supercritical case), then $f$ is non-trivial and there exists a unique $q\in [0,1)$ such that $f(q) = q$. \item $f$ is a polynomial of degree $N \in\mathbb{N}$ with non-negative coefficients if $f$ is finitely supported. \end{enumerate} \end{proposition}
+It is strictly convex if and only if there exists $n\geq 2$ such that $\Prob\left\{ X=n \right\}>0$ (the non-trivial case). \item $f(0) = \theta_0$ and $f(1) = 1$. \item The expectation of $X$ is $m\coloneqq\E(X) = f'(1)$. \item If $m=\E(X)>1$ (the supercritical case), then $f$ is non-trivial and there exists a unique $q\in [0,1)$ such that $f(q) = q$. \end{enumerate} \end{proposition}

 The Galton--Watson process $Z_k$ with offspring variable $X$ is defined by the recursion